READ N TRY

 sql-trick-2013-april-data3

 If you need an aggregated result set consider using 0 instead of NULL while “faking” the columns.
-Sometimes this allows showing zero instead of null without braking aggregation logic; the example above would show 0 hired employees in April, June and August of 2002.
+Sometimes this allows showing zero instead of null without breaking aggregation logic; the example above would show 0 hired employees in April, June, and August of 2002.

-Thank you for reading this post.
-Now you know how to combine a few SELECT statements into one.
+I hope reading about this trick was useful.
+Now you know how to combine a few unrelated SELECT statements into one.
 Try to see if the described SQL trick can help you to meet your specific requirements.

 Leave a Reply